daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 Any time you make a change to a file in your project, add a new file, remove a file, etc. the hash that the script outputs will be different.
 If you run the script twice in a row without making any changes in between, you will see the same hash.
-This way, we'll know if we need to rebuild the project (i.e. the hash is different, which means something changed) or if we can reuse an existing build.
+This way, we'll know if we need to recompile (i.e. the hash is different, which means something changed) or if we can reuse an existing build.

 Once we're able to generate a hash for the current state of the files in the project, the next step is **store each build in a folder whose name includes the